amandathom/amandathom/README.md

 **Result:**
 Built a lightweight model that could flag moments of disengagement, providing early indicators of cognitive overload and helping inform adaptive content recommendations for more effective learning experiences.

-## ⚡ Fun Fact
+**⚡ Fun Fact:**
-When I'm not in school or work-mode you’ll probably find me on a long walk, kayaking at a beautiful lake, playing video games, reading a good book, or eating great food!
+When I'm not in school or work-mode, you’ll probably find me on a long walk, kayaking at a beautiful lake, playing video games, reading a good book, or eating great food!